zz0-0/dial_infinite_canvas/README.md

 ## Features

 - Zoom in, zoom out the canvas with mouse scrolling
-- Pan left, pan right the canvas with left mouse pressing
+- Pan left, pan right the canvas with the left mouse pressing
 - Add cards to the canvas
-- Connect cards' input nodes and output nodes with mouse clicking
+- Connect cards' input nodes and output nodes with mouse-clicking

 ## Authors